"It's trained by non-disabled people": Evaluating How Image Quality Affects Product Captioning with Vision-Language Models: Discussion

 \section{Discussion}

-Despite their impressive capabilities for object recognition, our analysis shows that VLMs struggle to provide detailed, accurate product captions that BLV people need when images have common quality issues (e.g., blur, rotation, framing).
+Despite their impressive capabilities for object recognition, our analysis reveals that VLMs struggle to provide detailed, accurate product captions that BLV people need when images have common quality issues (e.g., blur, framing, rotation).
 To our knowledge, this study is the first to systematically examine how image quality affects VLMs' ability to recognize products.
-While numerous studies have examined how VLMs can support BLV people's visual access needs, they largely sidestep image quality issues by asking for better photos (e.g., Seeing AI, Be My AI, ~\cite{mandal2023helping}) or leaving users to triangulate facts across multiple models~\cite{chen2025surfacinga}.
+While numerous studies have examined how VLMs can support BLV people's visual access needs, they largely sidestep image quality issues by asking for better photos (e.g., Seeing AI, Be My AI, \cite{mandal2023helping}) or leaving users to triangulate facts across multiple models \cite{chen2025surfacing}.
 While such adaptive practices are creative and skillful, the normalization of errors signals a dire need to improve how VLMs (and large AI models, broadly) are adapted to applications for BLV people.
-We argue that image quality issues must be addressed across the entire pipeline for building VLMs, which our study provides the foundation for.
-We discuss our approach that moves towards disability-centered VLM evaluation and development, proposing research directions for improving VLM performance and reliability through data curation, targeted model post-training, and lower-effort techniques at inference time when models may fail.
+Based on our findings, we first discuss how our approach moves towards disability-centered VLM evaluation and development, arguing that while VLMs are designed for ``everyone'', particular attention needs to be paid to BLV people's specific use cases and how tools fail for them.
+Second, we argue that improving VLMs requires changes across the model and end-user tool development pipeline, and we propose research directions to improve VLM reliability through data curation, post-training procedures, and inference techniques to reduce errors.